jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 [Special Notification] Upon filling the information as per notifications given in the cancellation page, going through and agreeing the Instructions for Cancellation and relevant terms and conditions, and finishing all cancellation procedures, it means that you have absolutely gone through, acknowledged and accepted all contents of the Instructions for Cancellation.
 If you disagree to any terms or conditions of the Instructions for Cancellation while reading, please stop the account cancellation process at once.

-Dear personal consumers and users of JD Cloud:
+Dear personal consumers and users of JD Cloud & AI:

 You are reminded with good faith that **the cancellation of your account will bring inconvenience to your after-sales rights protection.
-After the JD Cloud account is canceled, we will only remove your personal information from the JD Cloud system and keep such information out of being retrieved and accessed or keep such information anonymous.
-You acknowledged and agreed that according to provisions of relevant laws, relevant transactions records must be saved for 5 years or longer at the background of JD Cloud.**
+After the JD Cloud & AI account is canceled, we will only remove your personal information from the JD Cloud & AI system and keep such information out of being retrieved and accessed or keep such information anonymous.
+You acknowledged and agreed that according to provisions of relevant laws, relevant transactions records must be saved for 5 years or longer at the background of JD Cloud & AI.**

 **1. If you insist to cancel the account, your account need to meet all of the following conditions:**

 (1) The account has not undergone sensitive operations such as changing the password or changing the association information within the last month;

-(2) You are willing to give up assets and virtual rights under the account of the JD Cloud system (including but not limited to the account balance, coupons, etc.) and have no auction deposits or arrears;
+(2) You are willing to give up assets and virtual rights under the account of the JD Cloud & AI system (including but not limited to the account balance, coupons, etc.) and have no auction deposits or arrears;

 (3) The account does not have any uncompleted orders, services or other effective businesses;